-Open net pen salmon farming poses a well-documented threat to wild salmon populations.
+Open-net pen salmon farming poses a well-documented threat to wild salmon populations.
 Farmed salmon can escape and interbreed with wild stocks and diminish their fitness, or transmit disease and parasites.

-Newfoundland and Labrador has stated it intends to double fish farming in the province.
+The Government of Newfoundland and Labrador has stated it intends to double fish farming in the province.
 With its wild Atlantic salmon stocks already in precipitous decline, it is essential that any expansion of salmon farming takes place in a responsible and precautionary manner.

 The environment assessment for the Indian Head Hatchery expansion was scoped to exclude the project’s marine portion — that is, the open net pens to which an additional 2.2 million salmon smolt will be transferred.
-The expansion, approved in September 2018, would result in a 50 per cent increase to the hatchery’s production capacity.
+The expansion, approved in September 2018, would have resulted in a 50 per cent increase to the hatchery’s production capacity.